mattmalenczak/angularfire-login-boilerplate/README.md

 angularfire-login-boilerplate
 =============================

-A simple template for getting started with AngularFire (Angular + Firebase) w/ user login system
+A simple template for getting started with AngularFire (AngularJS + Firebase) w/ user login system